 Is tuition billed on per course basis or as a flat fee?

-Campus tuition is based on a flat fee per semester, based on 4 courses. d-MEMP tuition is based on a flat fee per semester, based on 2 courses.
+Campus tuition is based on a flat fee per semester, based on four (4) courses.
+MEM Online tuition is based on a flat fee per semester, based on two (2) courses.

-Tuition can alternatively be billed per course if students decides to take fewer classes during the semester, but courses beyond the eight will likely incur additional tuition costs.
+Tuition can alternatively be billed per course if a student decides to take fewer classes during the semester, but courses beyond the eight (8) will likely incur additional tuition costs.